 5 Proven Ways on How to Be More Assertive

-Now that you have a more concrete idea of what assertiveness actually is, it is time to get a bit more practical and suggest some useful ways that can help assertiveness become a strong constituent of your daily interactions.
+Now that you have a more concrete idea of what assertiveness actually is, it is time to get a bit more practical and suggest some useful ways that can allow assertiveness to emerge as a strong constituent of your character.

 1. Harness the Power of Body Language

-Assertiveness, like most of the behaviors associated with confidence and influence, are principally demonstrated in a non-verbal way.
+Assertiveness, like most of the behaviors associated with confidence and influence, is principally demonstrated in a non-verbal way.
 The major ingredients of non-verbal assertiveness are eye contact, tonality, and posture.

-Tonality needs to be deep, slow paced and subtle.
+Tonality needs to be deep, slow-paced, and subtle.
 Additionally, the intensity of our message is bolstered when combined with the right amount of playfulness and humor.
 It goes without saying that the temptation of adopting a more aggressive tone will always be present.
-Managing to escape this point, however, differentiates people who really understand assertiveness from those who don’t.
+Managing to escape this point, distinguishes people who really understand assertiveness from those who don’t.

 A great posture is a strong non-verbal indicator of confidence.
-Amy Cuddy in her famous TED Talk suggests that standing in a posture of confidence, even when we don’t feel confident, can affect testosterone and cortisol levels in the body, and have an impact on how successfully we communicate our message.
+Amy Cuddy in her famous TED Talk suggests that standing in a posture of confidence, even when we don’t feel confident, can affect testosterone and cortisol levels in the body, and have an impact on how successfully we can get our message across.

 3. Pay Attention to Your Frame

-Another crucial characteristic of an assertive character is their ability to understand and eventually hold an assertive frame.
+Another crucial characteristic of an assertive character is their ability to understand and, eventually, hold an assertive frame.
 This simply implies that you should be able to stand by your arguments and speak up for yourself.
 By no means am I promulgating that you should initiate verbal confrontations whenever you are attacked or provoked.
-What I am suggesting is that you should be able to control your emotions, as I will explain below, and try and constantly communicate support for your opinions with thorough and respectable arguments.
+What I am suggesting is that you should be able to control your emotions and try to communicate support for your opinions with thorough and respectable arguments.

 4. Carefully Manage Your Emotions

-A common similarity noted among passive and aggressive people is that both groups fail to understand other’s intentions, hence they react emotionally.
+A pattern identified among passive and aggressive people is that both groups fail to understand other’s intentions, hence they react emotionally.
 Aggressive people, for instance, fail to understand the frame communicated by others, thus ending up exerting their will through physical, mental, and emotional force.

 Passive people, on the other hand, because of their inability to understand other’s views and opinions, constantly submit their will to the will of others.
 They try to please everyone in a very indigent way that eventually makes both themselves and their surroundings uncomfortable.

-Drawing from the two extreme behaviors demonstrated by aggressive and passive people, we come to understand the importance and power of assertiveness.
+Drawing from the two extreme behaviors demonstrated by aggressive and passive people, we come to understand the importance of assertiveness.
 Assertive people embrace the balance between passivity and aggression but in an emotionally intelligent way.
-They understand that although it is important to care for others, firstly, you cannot please everyone and secondly, you cannot satisfy other people’s needs if your own needs are unsatisfied.
+They understand that, although it is important to care for others, firstly, you cannot please everyone and, secondly, you cannot satisfy other people’s needs if your own needs are unsatisfied.

-Now that we have established the foundations of an assertive mindset and have analyzed the fundamental principles that characterize an assertive character, I will try and suggest some examples of how to be more assertive.
+Now that we have established the foundations of an assertive mindset, I will try and suggest some examples on how to be more assertive.

-Two of these examples are real-life events that occurred in my past and have given me a concrete understanding of how an assertive mindset can improve your relationships and satisfy your needs while respecting the needs of others.
+Two of these examples are real-life events that occurred in my past and have given me a solid understanding of how an assertive mindset can improve your relationships and satisfy your needs while respecting the needs of others.
 The third example is suggested by Ramit Sehti in his famous “Salary Negotiation: How to negotiate better than 99% of the people” article.
-Ramit is a person that really knows how to demonstrate assertiveness effectively and has a great collection of resources that can help you achieve exactly that.
-All three of these examples are some of the most common situations where assertiveness needs to be exhibited and I truly believe that if understood concretely, they can find immediate application in any given real life scenario.
+All three of these examples are some of the most common situations where assertiveness needs to be exhibited and I truly believe that, if their approach is properly understood, they can find immediate application to any given real-life scenario.